jfroehlich/coreSite/README.md

 Core Site
 ==============================================================================

 A very small web framework to make php coding easier.
 When I was annoyed about PHPs "disabilities" last weekend, I wrote this little framework.
-It's useful when you need to make a little service on a host where no python is available.
+It's useful when you need to make a little service on a host where no python and django are available.

 ## Requirements